ukilab-cloud/lab-tgw-fgcp/docs/docs/exercise-1.md

 ![Ingress with SNAT](./images/ingress.png "Ingress with SNAT")

 !!!
 Warning
-    Either use port translation or change the FortiGate SSH listening listening address on Port1
+    Either use port translation or change the FortiGate SSH listening listening address on Port1.
+Port translaton is preferred.

 !!!
 Danger
     Multiple failed login attempts to the FortiGate SSH CLI will result in a 5+ minute lockout.
 Any failed login should be carefully considered before attempting again.